 Cleaning, brakes and gears

-Gears: common problems and adjustments
+Diagnose common problems with brakes and gears

 Care and replacement of hubs, cassettes, chain and derailleurs